Do you need to raise money for a new ministry initiative or to cover a big expense?

 A standard fundraising tool many church leaders have used to raise the funds they need is a capital campaign.
 They have a history of success, and there are many organizations and resources you can consult for help.

 At Generis, we’ve helped more than 13,500 faith-based organizations to raise more than $17.1 billion for Kingdom expansion.
 During this time, we’ve observed that running traditional capital campaigns isn’t the right tactic for every church and situation.
-In other words, a capital campaign is a versatile fundraising tool that works exceptionally well for many situations—but not all.
+In other words, a church capital campaign is a versatile fundraising tool that works exceptionally well for many situations—but not all.

 Enter One Fund Initiatives

-Know what’s surprising about One Fund initiatives?
+Know what’s surprising about these initiatives?

 In working with more than 300 churches, we have not only observed an increase in overall giving, but we have also witnessed accelerated giving toward specific capital projects or initiatives.